pclermont/templates-macros/README.md

 ansible-templates-macros
 =========

-Contains files with all macros  & parameters by ressources
+Contains files with all macros  & parameters by resources

 Requirements
 ------------